Amplify’d from blog.campingshowerworld.com

 Let the testing begin:

-: Seattle Sports 2.5-gallons, Stearns Sunshower 2.5-gallons and Texsport Camp Shower 5-gallons.
+At noon exactly I filled all three bags with water and layed them down on a long chair: Seattle Sports 2.5-gallons, Stearns Sunshower 2.5-gallons and Texsport Camp Shower 5-gallons.
 As you can see the Texsport and Stearns shower bags are upside down with the clear side facing direct sunlight as per the instructions of each manufacturer.
 The Seattle Sports shower bag doesn’t specify which side needs to be facing up so I guessed and placed it with the front of the bag facing up.

-left them there under the sun for three hours(which is the average time that a shower bag needs to heat up the water to an acceptable water temperature for a shower) and then hung all three solar shower bags on a tree branch and used a thermometer to measure the temperature of each:
+I left them there under the sun for three hours(which is the average time that a shower bag needs to heat up the water to an acceptable water temperature for a shower) and then hung all three solar shower bags on a tree branch and used a thermometer to measure the temperature of each:

 - Texsport Camp Shower 5-gallons: 90°F(32.2°C)